J. Robert Oppenheimer: Atomic Energy Commission

 Now in October 1949, Oppenheimer and the GAC recommended against the development of the Super.
 He and the other GAC members were motivated partly by ethical concerns, feeling that such a weapon could only be strategically used, resulting in millions of deaths: "Its use therefore carries much further than the atomic bomb itself the policy of exterminating civilian populations."
 They also had practical qualms, as there was no workable design for a hydrogen bomb at the time.
 Regarding the possibility of the Soviet Union developing a thermonuclear weapon, the GAC felt that the United States could have an adequate stockpile of atomic weapons to retaliate against any thermonuclear attack.
 In that connection, Oppenheimer and the others were concerned about the opportunity costs that would be incurred if nuclear reactors were diverted from materials needed for atom bomb production to the materials such as tritium needed for a thermonuclear weapon.

 A majority of the AEC subsequently endorsed the GAC recommendation, and Oppenheimer thought that the fight against the Super would triumph, but proponents of the weapon lobbied the White House vigorously.
 On January 31, 1950, Truman, who was predisposed to proceed with the development of the weapon anyway, made the formal decision to do so.
-Oppenheimer and other GAC opponents of the project, especially James Conant, felt disheartened and considered resigning from the committee.
+Oppenheimer and other GAC opponents of the project, especially James B. Conant, felt disheartened and considered resigning from the committee.
 They stayed on, though their views on the hydrogen bomb were well known.

-In 1951, Edward Teller and mathematician Stanislaw Ulam developed what became known as the Teller-Ulam design for a hydrogen bomb.
+In 1951, Teller and mathematician Stanislaw Ulam developed the Teller–Ulam design for a hydrogen bomb.
 This new design seemed technically feasible and Oppenheimer officially acceded to the weapon's development, while still looking for ways in which its testing or deployment or use could be questioned.
 As he later recalled:

 Oppenheimer, Conant, and Lee DuBridge, another member who had opposed the H-bomb decision, left the GAC when their terms expired in August 1952.
 Truman had declined to reappoint them, as he wanted new voices on the committee who were more in support of H-bomb development.
 In addition, various opponents of Oppenheimer had communicated to Truman their desire that Oppenheimer leave the committee.